ad2017gd/RainbowTaskbar/README.md

 Documentation has been moved to https://ad2017.dev/rnb/docs

 # License
-The app is distributed under the MIT License.
 See `LICENSE` for more information.